bparanj/crystal/electronics/book/capacitor/coulomb.md

 Coulombs measure electric charge, like the amount of charge stored on a capacitor.
 Farads measure capacitance, which is a component's ability to store charge for a given voltage.
 They are related by the formula:

 C = Q/V

+No, the coulomb is not used only when talking about capacitors.
+While capacitors are a common context where the concept of electric charge (measured in coulombs) is important, the coulomb is a fundamental unit in many areas of electronics and physics.

+Here are a few examples:

+1. **Electric Current**: The flow of electric charge is measured in amperes, where one ampere equals one coulomb of charge passing through a point in one second.
+2. **Electrostatics**: Coulombs are used to quantify the amount of charge on objects and the forces between them, as described by Coulomb's law.
+3. **Electrolysis**: In electrochemistry, the amount of substance that is deposited or dissolved at an electrode is directly proportional to the number of coulombs of charge passed through the electrolyte.
+4. **Battery Capacity**: The charge stored in batteries is often measured in ampere-hours (Ah), which can be converted to coulombs (1 Ah = 3600 C).

+So, the coulomb is a versatile unit used in various applications beyond just capacitors.